lu-cs-sde/codeprober/README.md

 ```

 Your tool needs to assign to a `public static Object DrAST_root_node` in the main function.
-This is the object that the `code-prober.jar` will use as entry point.
+This is the object that the `code-prober.jar` will use as entry point for most functionality.
-For information about why it is called "DrAST", see https://bitbucket.org/jastadd/drast/src/master/.
+For information about the name "DrAST", see https://bitbucket.org/jastadd/drast/src/master/.

 Once started, you should open http://localhost:8000 in your browser.
 When the page is loaded, you'll find a `Help` button on the right side which can help you further.